adwski/ydb-go-query/README.md

 ydb.WithConnectionsPerEndpoint(4)

 // Location preference.
+// When making balancing decision, client's balancer will look
-// Client will use connections in first location from this list,
+// for connections from locations in order specified by this param.
-// if all connections in this location are not alive, it will move to next.
+// If all connections in first location are not alive, it will move to next.
 // If there's no alive connections in ether of these locations,
-// alive connections from other discovered locations (if any) will be used. ydb.WithLocationPreference([]string{"ru-central1-b", "ru-central1-a"})
+// alive connections from other discovered locations (if any) will be used.
+// If this param is not specified or empty, balancer will treat all
+// connections as if they are from the same location.
+// Within location balancer selects connection using round-robin approach. ydb.WithLocationPreference([]string{"ru-central1-b", "ru-central1-a"})

 // tx mode, serializable rw is default